Nandamuri Balakrishna: 2000–2009: Career fluctuations

-2010–present
+2010–present: Continued fluctuations with major successes

 In 2010, Balakrishna acted in Boyapati Srinu's film Simha, alongside Nayantara and Sneha Ullal.
 He played a dual role as father and son.
 The film opened to positive reviews, and went on to become the highest-grossing Telugu film of the year.
 A review in Rediff said about his performance: "Balakrishna has put in a restrained performance.
 Though his character is supposed to roar at times, he seems subdued most of the time.
 But he's given plenty to be pleased about as it is his show all the way."
 In 2011, he acted in the mythological film Sri Rama Rajyam, based on the epic Ramayana.
 He played a triple role in the 2012 action drama Adhinayakudu as grandfather, father and grandson.
 Balakrishna was the chief guest for the 43rd International Film Festival of India, 2012.
+At the event, he was accompanied by Governor of Goa, B. V. Wanchoo, and the Chief Minister Manohar Parrikar during the closing ceremony.
+Balakrishna, in his speech, said that although the Telugu film industry finds no place in the film festival by way of representation its films, 80 percent of the movies that are produced in India are in regional languages, out of which Fifty percent are from South India.
+"Today, film industry is facing competition from radio, and television as also from piracy," he stated.
+He also maintained that the film festivals have enlarged his vision towards his career.

 In 2014, he acted in Boyapati Srinu's film Legend, alongside Sonal Chauhan and Jagapathi Babu.
 He played the title role in the biographical and historical film Gautamiputra Satakarni, his 100th film.
 The film is directed by Krish and is based on the life of the 2nd century ruler of the Satavahana dynasty, Gautamiputra Satakarni.
 In 2018, he acted in Jai Simha, which was directed by K. S. Ravikumar and started shooting for the N.T.R. biopic in which he reprised the role of his father.
 The film was made in two parts, the first part NTR: Kathanayakudu was released on 9 January 2019, with the second NTR: Mahanayakudu on 22 February 2019.
 His 2021 movie Akhanda marks third collaboration with director Boyapati Srinu, featuring his dual role as Aghori Baba and a farmer.
 It was a super hit at the box office.

-International Film Festival of India (IFFI)

-In 2012 the Governor of Goa, B. V. Wanchoo, the Chief Minister Manohar Parrikar and Balakrishna were seen along with award winners and other dignitaries at the closing ceremony of the 43rd edition of the IFFI.
-Balakrishna, in his speech, said that although the Telugu film industry finds no place in the film festival by way of representation its films, 80 percent of the movies that are produced in India are in regional languages, out of which Fifty percent are from South India.
-"Today, film industry is facing competition from radio, and television as also from piracy," he stated.
-He also maintained that the film festivals have enlarged his vision towards his career.
+In 2023, Nandamuri Balakrishna starred in the Telugu film Bhagavanth Kesari.